 Unilateral back work.
 Full range of motion, squeeze at top.

 Isolation work.
-Dumbbells are superior here for shoulder health.
+Dumbbells are the natural choice here for shoulder-friendly movement.

 Programming Principle